 “Your most unhappy customers are your greatest source of learning.” — Bill Gates

 You are designing for your customers.
 You get their requirements and work hard to meet them.
-Sometimes your customer becomes very happy to see the outcome.
-And at times, he does not satisfy with your efforts and you must go to extra miles to achieve the desired results.
+Sometimes your customers become very happy to see the outcome.
+At times, they are not satisfied with your efforts and you must go to extra mile to achieve the desired results.

 Your happy customers are your greatest source of inspiration.
-They help you to build your good rapport in industry.
+They help you to build a good rapport in the industry.

 What about unhappy customers?

-Your unhappy customers are the ones who are giving you opportunity to learn and grow.
+Your unhappy customers are the ones who are allowing you to learn and grow.
 They point out your weaknesses.
 They ask you for improvements.
-They give you tough time.
+They give you a tough time.
 And they help you grow.

 There is a need to see such customers as an opportunity for you instead of a problem.
-You can convert your unhappy customers to a good referral for your business by doing a number of things.
+You can convert your unhappy customers to a good referral for your business by doing several things.

 First, listen to their problems.
 They will like it when they feel you are concerned to resolve their issues.

-Second, put your best efforts to solve their problems.
-Present them a solution.
-Try best to meet their needs.
+Second, put your best efforts into solving their problems.
+Present them with a solution.
+Try your best to meet their needs.

 Third, always ask them for feedback.
-Their feedback is much important for you to follow the right track.
+Their feedback is very important for you to follow the right track.

-Fourth, maintain a good relation with your customer.
+Fourth, maintain a good relationship with your customer.
 Earn their trust through your continuous hard work.

-Hence, it is very important to build positive relationship with customer and resolve his complaints as soon as possible.
+Hence, it is very important to build a positive relationship with the customer and resolve his complaints as soon as possible.